Skip to content

 Comparisons

-If you searched for a Similarweb alternative for app analytics, start by naming the job.
-Similarweb is a broad digital-intelligence suite: its heritage is website traffic analysis, and its App Intelligence module adds panel-measured app usage — active users, retention, audience demographics — for iOS and Android in one place.
-GetAppNiche does something narrower and cheaper: it tells an indie iOS developer which App Store niches make money, which keywords are winnable, and what users complain about, for $39/month on a single plan.
+That is the whole comparison in two sentences, but the reasoning is worth spelling out.
+Similarweb is a broad digital-intelligence suite: its heritage is website traffic analysis, and its App Intelligence module adds panel-measured app usage — active users, retention, audience demographics — for iOS and Android in one place, sold by quote.
+GetAppNiche does something narrower and cheaper: on one self-serve plan it tells a founder which store niches make money, which keywords are winnable, and what users complain about.
 Neither is a drop-in replacement for the other, so the honest question is which dataset your next decision actually needs.

 What is Similarweb actually built for?